 One final word of advice: Keep an eye on the weather at the start of winter.
 When the forecast calls for the first snowstorm of the season, start your snowblower a few days early to ensure it’s ready to go.

-That gives you plenty of time if your snowblower won’t start – like about two hours on Thanksgiving day – to fix any problems.
+That gives you plenty of time if your snowblower won’t start to fix any problems.